 Finally the calculator works out the production budget which is the level of production required to satisfy the unit sales demand, provide the required level of ending inventory, and compensate for the faulty units produced.

 The unit production budget generated by the calculator determines the production levels required by the business.
 The next step is to ensure that there is sufficient manufacturing capacity available in the business plan to meet these requirements, either by amending the production labor available or the capital investment in the production facilities.

 Production Budget Calculator Download

-Users use this production budget calculator at their own risk.
+Users use this production calculator at their own risk.
 We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
 This is an example of a production budget template that you might use when preparing financial projections in Excel.
 It is purely illustrative of a production budget software.
 This is not intended to reflect general standards or targets for any particular company or sector.
-If you do spot a mistake in the production budget calculator, please let us know and we will try to fix it.
+If you do spot a mistake in the production calculator, please let us know and we will try to fix it.

 About the Author

 Chartered accountant Michael Brown is the founder and CEO of Plan Projections.
 He has worked as an accountant and consultant for more than 25 years and has built financial models for all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
 He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a degree from Loughborough University.